cnizinski/uoc-cnn-uncertainty/README.md

 # uoc-cnn-uncertainty
 Package for training keras CNNs on SEM images, making predictions with uncertainty, and visualizing learned features.
-For use with University of Utah uranium ore concentrate (UOC) images.
+For use with University of Utah UOC SEM images.

 ## Modules and Functions
 ### helpers.py